-- Your programme has Designated Essential Units (DEUs) which you must pass to gain the award you seek; even marginal failure in these units cannot be condoned. - Your programme is divided into stages, but does NOT have Stage Required Units (SRUs) that must be passed before being permitted to progress to the next stage.
-This means that, if you are required to undertake supplementary assessment, it will only have to be completed before the end of the programme.
-You must also never break one of the persistent generic rules. - Your programme has units that constitute the Taught Stage(s) Credits in a separate phase before the period in which you will do the Dissertation/Project type unit(s), as indicated in the table at the end of this section.
-The Programme Progression Requirement to get from the taught phase to the Dissertation/Project phase is 40%. - Should you fail to qualify for the award of the degree of Master, you may be considered for the award of a related Postgraduate Diploma or Postgraduate Certificate (subject to your having met the requirements for one of those awards).
+A1.
+Your programme has Designated Essential Units (DEUs) which you must pass to gain the award you seek; even marginal failure in these units cannot be condoned.

+A2.
+Your programme is divided into stages and follows the general principle that all stage assessment must be successfully completed before progression to the next stage is permitted.
+This means that, if you are required to undertake supplementary assessment, you will have to do so before you can progress further.
+You must also never break one of the persistent generic rules.

+A3.
+Your programme has units that constitute the Taught Stage(s) Credits in a separate phase before the period in which you will do the Dissertation/Project type unit(s), as indicated in the table at the end of this section.
+The Programme Progression Requirement to get from the taught phase to the dissertation/project phase is minimum 40%.

+A4.
+Should you fail to qualify for the award of the degree of Master, you may be considered for the award of a related Postgraduate Diploma or Postgraduate Certificate (subject to your having met the requirements for one of those awards).

+A5.
 The normal pass mark for a unit is 40%.
 In some units, you might need to achieve a threshold mark in one or more component assessments in order to pass the unit overall.
-Particular rules apply to failure of units of the 'Taught type', or in the 'taught' stages.
+Particular rules apply to failure of units of the "taught" type, or in the "taught" stages.
 They are as follows:

-- If you fail any DEUs, you will have to undertake supplementary assessment - unless you have failed so many DEUs that you fail outright or the attempted retrieval would break the rule on how much failure can be retrieved. - If you fail any non-DEU units badly (i.e. achieve less than 35%), you will have to undertake supplementary assessment - unless you have failed so many units that you fail outright or the attempted retrieval would break the rule on how much failure can be retrieved.

-- If you fail only non-DEU units marginally (i.e. achieve 35%-39%), you might be able to progress without supplementary assessment.
+- If you fail any DEUs, you will have to undertake supplementary assessment - unless you have failed so many DEUs that you fail outright or the attempted retrieval would break the rule on how much failure can be retrieved. - If you fail any non-DEU units badly (i.e. achieve less than 35%), you will have to undertake supplementary assessment - unless you have failed so many units that you fail outright or the attempted retrieval would break the rule on how much failure can be retrieved. - If you fail only non-DEU units marginally (i.e. achieve 35%-39%), you might be able to progress without supplementary assessment.
 Whether you do progress will depend on the total credit value of the failed units.

-Dissertation/Project units have their own special rule on failure: only cases of marginal failure (i.e. 35%-39%) will be given permission for attempted retrieval through supplementary assessment, and any resubmission that is permitted for marginal failure must be made within a specified period.
-Ultimately, you must pass a Dissertation/Project unit (or have an average of at least 40% for them if there are more than one) for satisfactory completion of the requirements for Dissertation/Project elements.
+A6.
+Dissertation/project units have their own special rule on failure: only cases of marginal failure (i.e. 35%-39%) will be given permission for attempted retrieval through supplementary assessment, and any resubmission that is permitted for marginal failure must be made within a specified period.
+Ultimately, you must pass a dissertation/project unit (or have an average of at least 40% for them if there are more than one) for satisfactory completion of the requirements for dissertation/project elements.

+A7.
 Your unit results are combined as follows to make overall assessment/award decisions:

-- The Taught Stage(s) Average (TSA) will be calculated by taking the credit-weighted average of marks for all units required to contribute to the taught stage(s), or by taking the credit-weighted average of marks for all units defined as of 'Taught type' required to contribute to the programme. - The Dissertation/Project Average (DPA) will be calculated by taking the credit-weighted average of marks for the unit(s) required to contribute to the Dissertation/Project stage(s), or by taking the credit-weighted average of marks for the unit(s) defined as of 'Dissertation/Project type' required to contribute to the programme. - The Overall Programme Average (OPA) will be calculated by taking the credit-weighted average of marks for all units required to contribute to the programme.
+- The Taught Stage(s) Average (TSA) will be calculated by taking the credit-weighted average of marks for all units required to contribute to the taught stage(s), or by taking the credit-weighted average of marks for all units defined as of "Taught-type" required to contribute to the programme. - The Dissertation/Project Average (DPA) will be calculated by taking the credit-weighted average of marks for the unit(s) required to contribute to the dissertation/project stage(s), or by taking the credit-weighted average of marks for the unit(s) defined as of "Dissertation/project-type" required to contribute to the programme. - The Overall Programme Average (OPA) will be calculated by taking the credit-weighted average of marks for all units required to contribute to the programme.